BubbleCow/bubblecow-documentation/Editorial/Writers/P/Paul Bradley/Fontainebleau/Developmental Edit/Edit/Fontainebleau - Editors Report - Developmental Editing - BubbleCow.md

-lack of cash is an on going theme  - why suddenly good in chapter 32, need to make it clear what aletrs to allow it to be paind off. hotel is a character lost threart of the income
+lack of cash is an on going theme  - why suddenly good in chapter 32, need to make it clear what aletrs to allow it to be paind off. hotel is a character lost threart of the income what is hte main chatracer seeking?
+What will it looklik ewhen hr finds it?
+What will he have to overcome?
 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 1